cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

     c) Copy all data sub-directories from the `inputs/datauploader/data` directory into the matching parent directory in `Deploy/stacks/dynamic/stack-data-uploader/inputs/data/`

-2) Create a quad- and geospatially-enabled Blazegraph namespace `ocgml` via the Blazegraph GUI, i.e. http://165.232.172.16:3838/blazegraph/ui/#namespaces

-3) Navigate to `Deploy/stacks/dynamic/stack-data-uploader` and run the following command there from a *bash* terminal and wait until container has stopped again (i.e. the upload has finished):
+2) Navigate to `Deploy/stacks/dynamic/stack-data-uploader` and run the following command there from a *bash* terminal and wait until container has stopped again (i.e. the upload has finished):
     ```bash
     bash ./stack.sh start KINGS-LYNN
     ```